Earth Spirit Hearth

 Cranberry Refresher

-Autumn Equinox the second of three harvest celebrations.
+Autumn Equinox is the second of three harvest celebrations.
 It is the culmination of the growing season and peak harvest.
-This is traditionally when the large harvest celebrations were held, much in the style of today’s Thanksgiving gatherings.
-It was a time to finally rest after harvest, to celebrate abundance, and take stock.
-It is also a time to celebrate our achievements of the year so far.
+This was traditionally when the large harvest celebrations were held.
+It was a time to finally rest after harvest, to take stock, celebrate abundance, and give thanks.
+Autumn Equinox is a time when day and night are of equal length, when the balance between light and dark tips toward the darkness and slumber of winter.

 • Home